TamilBTS/MicroServices/README.md

 5. **_After Bus Refresh Properties System_** -> I've used "**RabbitMQ**" for refreshing the properties file for all microservices if you refresh in any one of the services.
  I've installed and run the rabbitMQ inside docker in port _5672_.
 So using this rabbitMQ, if we refresh the bus in any of the microservices all microservices will be refreshed.

-6.**_Docker for ConfigServer and Rabbitmq_** -> Started writing docker-compose.yml for config server and rabbitmq in the project.
+6. **_Docker for ConfigServer and Rabbitmq_** -> Started writing docker-compose.yml for config server and rabbitmq in the project.
 Added docker-compose folder for different environment configurations.